![]() |

 Joxer's hump can still be seen on the dunes |

-Across to the left, at the upper edge of the sand, is the pine forest
+Across to the south from here, at the upper edge of the sand, is the little pine forest

 from which Xena led the Amazons to attack Alti's men in Sin Trade.